andrewgull/tga_detection/README.md

 All the input files are described in `config.yaml`:

-- a TSV file with sample names and their corresponding FASTQ files;
+- path to the TSV file with sample names and corresponding FASTQ files;
+- path to the TSV file with the analysis' parameters (see the section below)
-- FASTA file with the plasmid sequence;
+- path to the FASTA file with the plasmid sequence;
-- FASTA file with the blaSHV gene sequence;
+- path to the FASTA file with the blaSHV gene sequence;
-- the output table name (without extension);
+- path to the output file name (without extension);

-- a TSV file with parameters for the analysis (see the section below)
+The output is a TSV text file with observed, expected (theoretical) and corrected gene counts, observed, expected and corrected gene frequency, as well as detection limit for each sample and copy number variant of the gene.

 # Usage

 ## Test run

+This repo contains a small dataset which you can use for testing purposes.

-If you want to test the pipeline with a small dataset, you can use the `test.yaml` configuration file.
+To run the pipeline on this dataset, use `test.yaml` configuration file:

 ```bash
 snakemake --use-conda --cores <number_of_cores> --configfile config/test.yaml